joshmorgan1000/UTKH/src/README.md

 - **Superposition:** UTKH posits that particles exist in superposition because their resonances span multiple harmonic states until observed.
 - **Zero-Point Energy:** Ever-present resonances maintaining a baseline "vibrational state" seemlessly link the Casimir Effect and quantum fluctuations to the kutonic framework.
 This perspective suggests that zero-point energy is not merely a quantum artifact but a manifestation of underlying harmonic dynamics inherent to the universe.

-#### It All Seems to Fit <a href="#it-all-seems-to-fit-a-href"></a>

-I am continuing to research existing and emergent theories, none yet have been a contraindication to the validity of UTKH.
-This will require ongoing research and help from the scientific community.

 ### Bridging Microscopic and Macroscopic Physics <a href="#bridging-microscopic-and-macroscopic-physics"></a>

 The principles of KH bridge the divide between quantum mechanics and classical physics: